 In general, the real estate market in this area is thriving, with homes selling quickly and for close to and even more than their asking price.
 Home values are expected to rise even higher in the future, making now a good time to invest in property here.

-If you are looking to buy or sell a home in 16th Street Heights or Crestwood, contact our team at Appleton Properties today.
-Let us help you take the next step towards achieving your real estate goals.
+If you are looking to buy or sell a home in 16th Street Heights or Crestwood, contact our team today and let us help you take the next step towards achieving your real estate goals.